Stat sticks are weapons carried or equipped by a character primarily or solely for the statistics they give.

 - The Monk class introduced in Mists of Pandaria has most of their attacks consist of unarmed punches and kicks, while weapons reside on the monk's back and only get drawn for a weak "Jab" attack used to generate resources for everything else.
 A cosmetic glyph allows the monk to forego this as well and jab with their fists.
 A highly requested feature by monk players is to at least allow the display of fist weapons during unarmed attacks.

-- Of notable mention, the Sorceress supporter uses her free hand to cast most of her spells (and she wields a two-handed staff in her other hand) and the Demon Hunter can put her crossbows away to throw grenades as a primary attack.
+- Of notable mention, the Enchantress companion uses her free hand to cast most of her spells (and she wields a two-handed staff in her other hand) and the Demon Hunter can put her crossbows away to throw grenades, chakrams or bolas as a primary attack.

 - In Torchlight equipping two weapons of the same type doesn't increase the speed at which you fire them, so the offhand weapon becomes useful only for the stats and gemslots it provides you with.

 - Certain items in Team Fortress 2 can be used to attack with, but the main draw are effects you either get when the item is out or just equipped.
-The Pain Train when used by the Soldier is probably the best example: the only difference between it and the Soldier's default shovel is that having equipped makes you take extra bullet damage but cap points faster.
+The Pain Train when used by the Soldier is the clearest example of this trope: the only difference between it and the Soldier's default shovel is that having equipped makes you take extra bullet damage but cap points faster.
 Since the shovel is almost useless to begin with, you'll probably never even take it out when you have it.

 - Dragon Age: Origins has this trope in the case of dual-wielding backstab rogues.
 Normally dual-wielding attacks alternate hands, so both weapons are equally important.
 However, rogues only ever backstab with their right-hand weapon; their left-hand weapon can therefore be used as a Stat Stick.

 - This is the idea behind Chefstaves in Kingdom of Loathing.
 Since Mysticality classes attack using spells, attack power is useless to them; Mysticality related enchantments are much more important.
 Most utensils are weaker than other weapons while increasing Mysticality or spell damage, but the Chefstaves exemplify it.
-They all have the same power as the starting weapons, but they great percentile spell damage increases, as well as 2-3 of the following: MP regeneration, bonus power to certain elemental spells, direct and/or percentile Mysticality increases.
+They all have the same power as the starting weapons, but they provide great percentile spell damage increases, as well as 2-3 of the following: MP regeneration, bonus power to certain elemental spells, direct and/or percentile Mysticality increases.
 Of course, KoL is unusual for an online game in that a weapon's power doesn't act as a limiting factor to the damage you can do with it, so the trope's only intended.
-It's eventually possible to hit powerful enemies with a Chefstave about as effectively as with an axe, even though "if Jarlsberg were here to see this, he'd probably say 'You're doin' it wrong.'"
+As you level up your Muscle stat, it's eventually possible to hit powerful enemies with a Chefstave about as effectively as with an axe, even though the game keeps reminding you that you're really not using the Chefstave to its full potential.

 - Slight variant in Flyff: Billposters carry sticks around, since Assist buffs can only be used with a stick equipped.
 Thus, if one can afford it and has money to spare, there is no reason not to get one that gives additional MP or INT while it's equipped.